Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

     return
 }
 ```
-5. Split the ParsedBody into a MultiPart array.
+5. Split the `parsedBody` into a MultiPart array.

-Add the following line after the guard statement:
+Add the following line after the `guard` statement:
 ```swift
 let parts = parsedBody.asMultiPart
 ```